-With high-level tensions between the US and Iran on the rise, the Department of Homeland Security’s cybersecurity chief Christopher C. Krebs recently issued a dire warning to American businesses:
+High-level tensions between the US and Iran are again on the rise.
+In June, the Department of Homeland Security’s cybersecurity chief Christopher C. Krebs recently issued a dire warning to American businesses:

 “Iranian regime actors and proxies are increasingly using destructive ‘wiper’ attacks, looking to do much more than just steal data and money.